anorakk8/Housing-Prices-Data-Science-Project/README.md

 2. Data cleaned and reformatted.
 3. Plotting of Data to graphs.

-This project focuses mainly on Market Research (report) and data cleaning (project).
+This project focuses mainly on Market Research (Report.pdf) and data cleaning (Data Science Project.pdf).